Antiik91/d3_ciph3r/README.md

 # d3_ciph3r

 A java program to encrypt or decrypt messages.
 Messages can be strings or text files.
-Fruther documentation is in finnish.
+Further documentation is in finnish.
 Code and javadoc is in english.
 Javadoc is in apidocs folder

 * [Aihemäärittely](https://github.com/Antiik91/d3_ciph3r/blob/master/dokumentaatio/Aihem%C3%A4%C3%A4rittely.md)
 * [Toteutusdokumentti](https://github.com/Antiik91/d3_ciph3r/blob/master/dokumentaatio/Toteutusdokumentti.md)